Arthur Ranson: 2000 AD

-In 1989, Ranson followed in Bolland—and others'—footsteps, and moved to major British sci-fi comic 2000 AD, where he has remained ever since, with rare forays into the world of American comics, including Batman and the X-Men.
+In 1989, Ranson followed in Bolland—and others'—footsteps, and moved to major British science fiction comic anthology 2000 AD, where he has remained ever since, with rare forays into the world of American comics, including Batman and the X-Men.
 He counts himself lucky that this career path has, in his decades-long comics career seen him work primarily with just three writers.